Data Centers in Koper

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Peering in Slovenia is primarily handled through the Slovenian Internet Exchange (SIX) in the capital, Ljubljana.
-Connectivity to the national IXP from Koper provides efficient traffic exchange with local and regional networks.
+Internet Exchange Points (IXPs): The primary exchange in the country is the Slovenian Internet Exchange (SIX) in Ljubljana.
+Connectivity from Koper to SIX is readily available, enabling efficient local traffic peering and reducing latency for Slovenian users.

 Power Analysis